fomightez/dataframe2img/README.md

 ## UPDATE

 There is a **more well-developed, related project** that came after mine.
 See [dataframe_image](https://github.com/dexplo/dataframe_image), which is described as "A python package for embedding pandas DataFrames as images into pdf and markdown documents."
-You may wish to check that out.
+You may wish to check that out. ([Here's someone using it to make nice images](https://stackoverflow.com/q/75474869/8508004), even if they aren't what they want yet.)

 ------